 \subsection{Falsification by fellow traveler property}

 The \emph{falsification by fellow traveler property (FFTP)} was initially introduced for groups by Neumann and Shapiro \cite{NeSh} and further investigated by Elder \cite{Elder_thesis,Elder02}.
-It was show in \cite{NeSh} that in the groups satisfying FFTP the language of geodesics is regular.
-It was show in \cite{Elder02} that the groups satisfying FFTP are almost convex (in the sense of Cannon \cite{Cannon}) and satisfy the quadratic isoperimetric inequality.
+It was shown in \cite{NeSh} that in the groups satisfying FFTP the language of geodesics is regular.
+It was shown in \cite{Elder02} that the groups satisfying FFTP are almost convex (in the sense of Cannon \cite{Cannon}) and satisfy a quadratic isoperimetric inequality.
 The definition of FFTP can be formulated in the language of graphs as follows.

 We say that two paths $\gamma, \gamma'$ in $G$ \emph{asynchronously $K$-fellow travel} for some constant $K>0$ if there exists a proper nondecreasing function $f:\mathbb [0, \infty) \to \mathbb [0, \infty)$ such that for every $i\geq 0$,